Dallas vs Milwaukee

 Which city has higher STR taxes — Dallas or Milwaukee?

 Dallas charges 13% Hotel Occupancy Tax (7% city + 6% state), while Milwaukee charges 5% state sales + 3% county room tax + 7% city room tax (15% combined).
-Compare the full breakdown in the table above.
+Notably, Milwaukee benefits from automatic platform tax collection, while hosts in Dallas must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?